wcardero/nexus-salesflow-multi-tenant/openspec/changes/add-gestor-edit-delete/proposal.md

 ## Why
 Managers can create gestores but cannot edit or delete them.
 If a manager makes a mistake (e.g., wrong name), they cannot correct it.
 Gestores can only be edited or deleted when they don't have assigned inventory to prevent data integrity issues.

+Also, gestores were not being listed correctly when Managers logged in because the storeId was being retrieved from the User table (which might be null for Managers assigned via _StoreToUser).
+This prevented managers from seeing their gestores after logging in.

 ## What Changes
 - Add edit gestor functionality (opens modal with current name)
 - Add delete gestor functionality (with validation)